yhuangy/clt-app/README.md

 ![Screenshot of the app](interface.png)

 This is a simple ShinyApp that demonstrates the Central Limit Theorem (CLT) through simulations.
+Access the app [here](https://ythuangy-clt-app.share.connect.posit.cloud/).

 ### Features

-+ Single sample: Generate a sample from a Normal or Bernoulli distribution with user-defined parameters.
++ Generate a sample from a Normal or Bernoulli distribution with user-defined parameters.

-+ Repeated sampling: Draw multiple samples, compute sample means, and visualize the sampling distribution.
++ Simulate repeated sampling, compute sample means, and visualize the sampling distribution for the sample means.

-+ Code display: See the (base) R code for sampling and plotting.
++ View the (base) R code for sampling and plotting.

 ### Learning outcomes

+By interacting with the app, users will be able to

 + Understand the Central Limit Theorem for sample means